Las-Vejas/sitev2/README.md

 I  added a guestbook that is built using supabase as db.

 all the project pages and blog pages are written in markdown.

+## setup
+use npm install to install dependancies, and npm run dev to start a local dev server.